AliceO2Group/ReadoutCard/README.md

   ~~~
   modprobe uio_pci_dma
   ~~~

+If PDA is not detected on the system, only a dummy implementation of the ReadoutCard interface will be compiled.

 ### Hugepages
 At some point, we should probably use kernel boot parameters to allocate hugepages, or use some boot-time script, but